Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__03_08.mp3"></audio>

-1 | Please take out your laptops...
+1:  Please take out your laptops...
 All laptops out of cases, please.

-2 | Please switch off all mobile phones and electronic devices.
+2:  Please switch off all mobile phones and electronic devices.

-3 | A Excuse me, is this your bag?
+3:  A Excuse me, is this your bag?
-B | Oh yes!
+B:  Oh yes!
 Thanks very much!

-4 |   A   Hi.
+4:    A   Hi.
 My name’s Sam Smith.
 I have a reservation.
-B |   Can I see your passport, please?
+B:    Can I see your passport, please?
 A   Sure, here you are.

-5 |   A   OK, Ms Jones.
+5:    A   OK, Ms Jones.
 You’re in room 315.
 Here’s your key.
-B | Thank you very much.
+B:  Thank you very much.
 Er, where’s the lift?